 Please explore these databases for tull-text articles and other information about subjects related to language and literature.

-- Academic Search Premier (EBSCO): This multi-disciplinary database provides full text for nearly 4,500 journals, including full text for more than 3,600 peer-reviewed titles.
+- Academic Search Complete (EBSCO): This multi-disciplinary database provides full text for nearly 4,500 journals, including full text for more than 3,600 peer-reviewed titles.
 PDF backfiles to 1975 or further are available for well over 100 journals and searchable cited references are provided for 1,000 titles.
 The database is updated on a daily basis.

 - African Writers Series: For over 40 years, this series has published key texts of modern African literature.
 It has a unique importance in the history of postcolonial writing.
 It includes 250 volumes of fiction, poetry, drama and non-fictional prose, including works by Ama Ata Aidoo, Steve Biko, Buchi Emecheta, Nadine Gordimer, Bessie Head, Doris Lessing, Dambudzo Marechera, Christopher Okigbo, Okot p'Bitek, and Tayeb Salih.